MyAnsible/Apollo/CONTRIBUTING.md

 ## Developing Apollo Plugins

-We want Apollo to be as much pluggable as possible making contributions easier via core-agnostic plugins giving them freedom regarding isolation testing, development and release management.
+We want Apollo to be as much pluggable as possible making contributions easier via core-agnostic plugins giving them freedom regarding isolated testing, development and release management.

 A new Apollo plugin is not more than a Ansible role hooked into an Apollo deploy.